Header image courtesy of @sasaken (via Shutterstock)

 The Hong Kong outpost of this Nagoya-based chain has a wide selection of both ramen and tsukemen, but its most famous dish by far is the sea urchin tsukemen ($198), which comes with a cheesy, uni-rich soup and thick noodles topped with uni and salmon roe.
 While we think the portion is pretty generous, we’re aware that some people have an insatiable appetite for all things uni—and those people should order the two-colour sea urchin tsukemen ($298; pictured).
 To quote a different kind of urchin, “Please sir, I want some more.”

 Fujiyama 55, Shop 7–8, G/F, South Seas Centre, 75 Mody Road, Tsim Sha Tsui | (+852) 2723 7737

 We love Isaba Taifu for many, many reasons, and the ramen is only one of them.
 Tucked away in Mong Kok, you’ll find a capsule toy dispenser machine located outside of the restaurant.
-The prizes, however, aren’t toys, but free side dishes or even an extra serving of noodles, if you’re particularly lucky.
+The prizes, however, are not toys, but free side dishes or even an extra serving of noodles, if you’re particularly lucky.
 The fun doesn’t stop there; as you step inside the restaurant, you’ll find Japanese signs (and even a skeleton) dangling from the ceiling and customer’s anime drawings and recommendations stuck up as quirky wallpaper.
-The restaurant itself is known for their tsukemen, which is only available during lunch.
+While the restaurant itself is known for their tsukemen, do note that it is only available during lunch.

 Isaba Taifu, G/F, 39 Fife Street, Kin Wong Mansion, Mong Kok | (+852) 2487 4488

-鶴亀, Shop L, G/F, Hanyee Building, 19–21 Hankow Road, Tsim Sha Tsui | (+852) 5115 8979
+Tsuru Kame (鶴亀), Shop L, G/F, Hanyee Building, 19–21 Hankow Road, Tsim Sha Tsui | (+852) 5115 8979